aineon/velvet-goldmine/README.md

 - **_Current Category/Subcategory Page title_**
     - Identifies which category/subcategory the user is currently browsing
 - **_Category/Subcategory Badges_**
-    - Identifies the categories/subcategories linked to the current page
+    - Identifies the categories/subcategories related to the current page
     - Each badge is a link to that category/subcategory
 - **_Sort Box_**:
     - Allows users to sort the products based on the defined criteria